Former Taliban hostage Joshua Boyle charged with sex assault, confinement

 She, Boyle and their three children born in captivity were rescued by Pakistani troops in October after five years of being held as hostages.

+"Obviously, he is responsible for his own actions, but it is with compassion and forgiveness that I say I hope help and healing can be found for him," she added.

+The family's rescue garnered worldwide headlines.
+After they returned, Coleman shared details of their captivity with NBC News in which she described home-schooling the children within the confines of the cell they were held in.

-Boyle said after his release that the insurgents killed an infant of theirs while they were held hostage and that his wife was raped by a guard.
+Boyle said after their release that the insurgents killed an infant of theirs while they were held hostage and that his wife was raped by a guard.

 "The stupidity and the evil of the Haqqani Network's kidnapping of a pilgrim, and his heavily pregnant wife, engaged in helping ordinary villagers in Taliban-controlled regions of Afghanistan, was eclipsed only by the stupidity and evil of authorizing the murder of my infant daughter," Boyle said at the time.